Lolliedieb/lolMiner-releases/README.md

 |  --pl arg (=*)  | The power limit used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.96a

+_Changes_
+- Added support for Tari-Sha3x on Nvidia Pascal and newer and AMD RX 400 series and newer gpus.
+Use -a SHA3X to mine it.
+At the moment pool mining only.
+Fee is 1%.
+- Added support for Tari-Sha3x dual mining with Octopus (Conflux), Autolykos V2 (Ergo), Fishhash and Karlsenhash V2 algorithms.
+Use --dualmode SHA3XDUAL to activate it.
+Supported GPUs: Nvidia Pascal and newer and AMD RX 5000 series and newer.
+- Added support for mining AutolykosV2, BeamHash 3, Fishhash, KarlsenhashV2, Octopus and Sha3x on Radeon 9060 XT.

+_Fixes_
+- Fixed a bug that causes the miner to crash when multiple failover pools were given but only one user entry for them.

+### lolMiner 1.95a

+_Changes_
+- Added support for continuous mining for Conflux on 8G Nvidia GPUs (some might want to call this zombie mode).
+This will enable these cards to mine on, despite running out of memory.
+Cards will slowly degrade in performance with growing DAG.
+See tuning notes below.
+- Added support for Nvidia RTX 5000 and AMD RX 9000 series on the following algorithms: AutolykosV2 (Ergo), BeamHashIII, Cuckatoo-32  (Grin, AMD only), Cuckoo-30 (Cortex, AMD only), Etchash, Ethash, Equihash 144/5 (via OpenCL), FishHash, Flux (aka ZelHash), KarlselhashV2, NexaPoW, Octopus (Conflux)

 ### lolMiner 1.94a